wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 * **Captcha Historica**
 * **Captcha Computica**

-Additionally, when the Anti-Spam functionality of the plugin is active, **all spam-related Comments and E-mails are blocked, and not sent to you** - thus saving you time by automatically stopping these annoying spam-related Comments and E-mails.
+Additionally, when the Anti-Spam functionality of the plugin is active, **all spam-related Comments and E-mails are blocked, and are not sent to you** - thus saving you time by automatically stopping these annoying spam-related Comments and E-mails.